nielsrowinbik/visitter/README.md

 # Current features

 - Manage your vacation homes (in)availability and bookings
-- Create a unique link to your vacation home's availability page that you can revoke at any time
+- ~~Create a unique link to your vacation home's availability page that you can revoke at any time~~ (coming soon)

 # Future features